arienkock/ai-prompt-test/memory-bank/planningGuidelines.md

   - What must be tested end-to-end (integration boundaries).
 - If a change requires both backend and frontend, plan to merge backend first (with safe new code paths), then frontend.
 This ensures backend changes can be verified independently.
 - Remove dead / unused code before completing your task.

+**How to verify functionality:**
+- run `npm run start` from the root directory.
+- access the page with the Playwright tool.